 Is it OK to write fanfiction?

-Many doujinshi works are fanfiction in manga format, which in Japan, although not strictly legal, generally tolerated and generally encouraged, is considered a form of free publicity or a breeding ground for emerging talents, most notably CLAMP and Love
+Many doujinshi works are fanfiction in manga format, which in Japan, although not strictly legal, is generally tolerated and generally encouraged, as it is considered a form of free publicity or a breeding ground for emerging talents.

 In addition, some content owners, such as Hasbro and Star Trek, even encourage fanfiction by providing their fans with recommendations to avoid legal problems when creating such works.

-However, commercial use cannot seem like a complete hindrance if the fanfiction author retroactively removes copyrighted elements from his works.
-However, since fanfiction writers rarely get the consent of the original authors, copyright infringement issues arise.
+Since fanfiction writers rarely get the consent of the original authors, copyright infringement issues can arise.

 Video – Is writing fanfiction illegal?